-After waiting eons to watch Lootera, I got a chance to see it today.
-I really do not know how to express my feelings for Lootera because it touched me immensely in some inexplicable ways.
+After waiting for eons to watch Lootera, I got a chance to see it today.
+I really do not know how to express my feelings for Lootera because it touched me immensely.
 I have to say that one thing Lootera did for me was it made me feel terribly lonely.
-There is an underlying melancholy in the film that drew me towards it.
-Whether it is the utter loneliness of an old zamindar trying to hold onto the last bits of his fiefdom, or it is the haunting loneliness of a love-stricken girl ditched by her lover, or it is the inescapable loneliness of a man trying to break the shackles of his fraudulent living ways.
+There is an underlying melancholy and loneliness in the film that drew me towards it.
+Like the utter loneliness of an old zamindar trying to hold onto the last bits of his fiefdom, or the haunting loneliness of a love-stricken girl ditched by her lover, or the inescapable loneliness of a man trying to break the shackles of his fraudulent living ways.
 There is an inherent feeling of calmness; a better word would be thehrav that the film is resplendent with.
-Not only did the film remind me of my deep solitude, but it nudged me into a zone filled with a dazzling pathos.
 It is one of those rare films that depict despair and desperation in gorgeous ways, underscoring that sadness has its own sophistication and beauty.

-If I have to sum Lootera, to me it was essentially the story of Pakhi and her quest for finding love.
-Pakhi, daughter of a zamindar in a post-independent Bengal, is a feisty woman.
+If I have to summarize Lootera, it is essentially the story of Pakhi and her quest for finding love.
+Pakhi, the daughter of a zamindar living in a post-independent Bengal, is a feisty woman.
 She is fascinated by new things.
-Be it her love for driving, or the newly found excitement of switching on and off a light bulb or the ecstasy of looking through a magnifying glass or her instant attraction towards a new man who arrives on an archaeology expedition.
-She has the guts to check the pockets of that man, whom she hurt in a car accident.
-She has been used to a protected and sheltered life and perhaps, has not seen much failure or rejection.
-Only till the point of Varun’s arrival.
-And then she and he gradually fall in love.
+Like her love for driving a car without learning driving, or her excitement at switching on and off a light bulb, or her curiosity of looking through a magnifying glass, or her instant attraction towards a new man who arrives on an archaeology expedition.
+She even has the guts to check the pockets of the man whom she hurts in a car accident.
+She has been used to a protected and a sheltered life and, perhaps, has not seen a lot of failure or rejection.
+Then, Varun arrives who changes all this.
+And, they gradually fall in love.

-She silently stands behind a curtain, and watches him shave and get ready.
-I loved these parts of the film particularly a lot.
-But this painting is not to be.
+She silently stands behind the curtains and watches him when he shaves.
+I loved these parts of the film.
+But this painting of life is not to remain forever.
 It is only an illusion.
-He is a Lootera of not only her heart in a metaphorical way, but also someone who belongs to a gang of thieves that loots the treasures of zamindars, given to them by the East India Company.
-Varun also realizes that he has no future with her.
-It is now when Pakhi gets her first real rejection in life, which she could not get over with and which silently kills her from inside.
-When she realizes Varun did not turn up for the painting lesson, she goes to him and asks him whether he will come kal, parson, tarson, narson.
+Varun is a lootera of not only her heart in a metaphorical way but also someone who belongs to a gang of thieves that loot the treasures of the zamindars, given to them by the East India Company.
+Varun realizes that he has no future with her and he leaves her.
+Pakhi faces her first real rejection in life, something that she could never get over with which silently also kills her from inside.
+At the point, when Varun does not turn up for their painting lesson, she confronts him and asks him whether he will come kal, parson, tarson, narson.
 He then says to her that he is leaving next week and then she confronts him if he ever loved her at all.
-Her desperation is palpable and then she says, mera dil rakhne ke liye to haan bol dijiye.
+Her desperation is palpable and then she says, "Mera dil rakhne ke liye to haan bol dijiye."
 This fear of being loved, whether it is true or false, whether she meant something to him or not, mera kuch mayna hai aapki zindagi me is palpable to anyone who has faced a similar situation in life.
-Later, when she meets him in Dalhousie, she asks him the same question if he had ever loved her truly.
-She just cannot move on until she gets an answer to this.
-May be that is why she refused to call the police when he comes and stays with her again.
+Later, when she meets him in Dalhousie, she asks him this same question that if he had ever loved her truly.
+She cannot move on until she gets an answer to this.
+Maybe that is why she refused to call the police when Varun comes and stays with her again.
 She wanted answers.
-It is in the final moments of the film that she finally got an answer that she had been waiting all her life.
+And, it is in the final moments of the film that she finally got an answer that she had been waiting all her life.

-She is joyous and ecstatic at that point, forgetting that Varun is perhaps dead.
-The painted leaf that Varun had been putting for the last few days even though the last leaf had fallen off the tree, which was her tota from the bheel raja story.
+She is joyous and ecstatic at that point, maybe, even forgets that Varun is dead.
+The painted leaf that Varun had been putting on the tree for the last few days was her tota from the bheel raja story.
 She had thought when the last leaf of the tree falls, she will die at that moment.
 However, Varun's painting of masterpiece gave her the answer that she had been wanting to know all the while.
-It was even more cathartic for her because it was a leaf, an object for which Varun did not have an iota of painting skill.
-She had taught him how to paint a leaf, which was a metaphor for their love.
-By putting this leaf not only did he give her hope to continue to live, but also in ways did his final act of redemption.
-Because he had said to her he hates himself for what he did to her.
+It was even more cathartic for Pakhi because it was a leaf, something Varun did not have an iota of a painting skill for.
+She had only taught him how to paint a leaf, which was a metaphor for their love.
+By putting this leaf not only did he give her a hope to continue living life, but also in many ways did his final act of redemption.
+As he had told her, he hates himself for what he did to her.
 It was only Pakhi who had truly loved him.
 Mera zindagi me istemaal sab ne kiya, pyaar sirf tumne kiya.
-I think that is why Lootera became more than a sum of its parts for me.
+Perhaps, that is why Lootera became more than a sum of its parts for me.
 It gave me an emotional high, although it did not make me cry.
 This feeling of being truly loved by someone is an act of seduction.
 Pakhi might not have lived for long after that, but she would have got the satisfaction that some of the best moments of her life were true.
-She can live with those memories now.
+She can live her entire life just with those memories now.

-Vikramditya Motwane, an assistant director to Sanjay Leela Bhansali at one time, has clearly taken inspiration from his mentor to etch such subtle details, contrasting them with opulence of the background.
-The placement of curtains, mosquito nets and roadside shrines covered with a red cloth is fascinating.
-There is a shift in the color tone of the film from a warm radiance in the first half to a gloomy, cold ambience reflecting the shift in Pakhi’s heart.
+Vikramaditya Motwane, who was an assistant director to Sanjay Leela Bhansali at one time, has taken inspiration from his mentor to etch subtle details.
+I loved the placement of curtains, the mosquito nets, and the roadside shrines that were covered with a red cloth.
+There is a shift in the color tone of the film from a warm radiance in the first half to a gloomy, cold ambience, mirroring the shift in Pakhi’s heart.

 Kai dino tak chulha roya chakki rahi udaas,